AdaCore/spark2014/docs/ug/spark_2014.rst

 State In The Private Part
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Global variables and nested packages which contain themselves state may be declared in the private part of a package.
-In that case, it is mandatory to declare for each global variable and nested package state the abstract state of the enclosing package that it is a constituent of, using aspect ``Part_Of``:
+Global variables and nested packages which themselves contain state may be declared in the private part of a package.
+For each global variable and nested package state, it is mandatory to identify, using aspect ``Part_Of``, the abstract state of the enclosing package of which it is a constituent:

 .. code-block:: ada